Skip to main content

 This discipline is based on the understanding that unbalanced energy distribution drives chronic pathologies.
 It takes into account that the majority of ailments of this type have a low-grade inflammatory or autoimmune basis that can be modulated with nutritional, emotional and lifestyle changes.

-Some of the diseases that are targets for KPNI are cancer, cardiovascular pathologies, frailty syndrome, type 2 diabetes, autoimmune diseases, depression, schizophrenia, and chronic inflammation.
+Some of the diseases that are targets for cPNI are cancer, cardiovascular pathologies, frailty syndrome, type 2 diabetes, autoimmune diseases, depression, schizophrenia, and chronic inflammation.

 The 5 metamodels